 The Reese-Ellsworth system was developed in the 1960s, when most children were being treated with external beam radiation therapy (EBRT).
 While this is no longer a common treatment, some doctors may still use this system to classify retinoblastomas that have not spread beyond the eye.
 This system can help determine the likelihood of preserving vision while still effectively treating the tumor.

 Terms such as favorable, doubtful, and unfavorable used in this staging system refer to the likelihood that the cancer can be treated while preserving the affected eye.
 These terms do not refer to the likelihood of the child’s survival.
 Indeed, more than 9 in 10 children with intraocular retinoblastomas are cured.
 The major challenge is saving the vision in the affected eye.

-To explain the groupings below, it will help to define a few terms.
+To explain the groupings below, it helps to define a few terms.
 The optic disk is the end of the optic nerve where it is attached to the retina.
 Retinoblastomas are diagnosed by looking at the retina through an ophthalmoscope, so doctors can’t measure their size directly using a ruler.
 Instead they compare the size of the tumor with the size of the optic disc, which is usually about 1.5 millimeters (1/16 inch) across.
 For example, a tumor estimated to be 3 times the size of the disk (3 disk diameters or 3 DD) would be about 4.5 millimeters (3/16 inch) across.

 The equator is an imaginary line that divides the front and back halves of the eyeball.

 The Reese-Ellsworth staging system divides intraocular retinoblastoma into 5 groups.
 The higher the group number, from 1 to 5, the lower the chance of controlling the retinoblastoma or of saving the eye or any useful vision.